Mark McGwire: College career

-He played college baseball at the University of Southern California (where he was a teammate of Randy Johnson, Jack Del Rio, and Rodney Peete) under coach Rod Dedeaux.

-McGwire was selected by the Athletics with the 10th overall selection in the 1984 MLB draft.
+McGwire played college baseball at the University of Southern California, where he was a teammate of Randy Johnson, Jack Del Rio, and Rodney Peete under coach Rod Dedeaux.
+McGwire was named the college baseball player of the year by the Sporting News in 1984.

-He was a member of the silver medal-winning entry of the United States national team that same year at the Summer Olympics in Los Angeles, with Japan finishing ahead for gold medal.

 Professional career

 Draft and minor leagues

 After three years at USC and a stint on the 1984 U.S. Olympic team, McGwire was drafted tenth overall in the 1984 Major League Baseball draft by the Oakland Athletics.
+In 1984 and 1985, he played for the Single-A Modesto A's.
+He began the 1986 season in the minors, with the Double-A Huntsville Stars and Triple-A Tacoma Tigers.

 Oakland Athletics (1986–1997)

-McGwire debuted in the major leagues in August 1986, hitting three home runs and nine runs batted in in 18 games.
+McGwire debuted in the major leagues on August 22, 1986.
+He did not get a hit until his third game, on August 24.
+In 18 games with Oakland in 1986, he hit three home runs and had nine runs batted in (RBIs), but had a lowly .189 batting average.

 Rookie home-run record and major-league leader (1987)

-Retaining his rookie status in 1987, McGwire took center stage in baseball with his home-run hitting.
-He hit just four in the month of April, but followed in May with 15 and another nine in June.
+Retaining his rookie status in 1987, McGwire hit four home runs in the month of April, but followed in May with 15 and another nine in June.
 Before the All-Star break arrived, he had totaled 33 home runs and earned a spot on the American League All-Star team.
 On August 11, he broke Al Rosen's AL rookie record of 37 home runs.
 Three days later, McGwire broke the major-league record of 38, which Frank Robinson and Wally Berger had jointly held.
 In September, McGwire hit nine more home runs while posting monthly personal bests of a .351 batting average, .419 on-base percentage (OBP) and 11 doubles (2B).
 With 49 home runs and two games remaining in the regular season for him to reach 50 home runs, he missed the games in order to attend the birth of his first child.
 McGwire also totaled 118 runs batted in, a .289 batting average, 97 runs scored, 28 doubles, a .618 slugging percentage and a .370 on-base percentage (OBP).
 McGwire's 49 home runs as a rookie stood as a major league record until Aaron Judge hit 52 for the New York Yankees in 2017.

 Not only did McGwire lead the AL in home runs in 1987, but he also tied for the major-league lead with Chicago Cubs right fielder Andre Dawson.
 McGwire also led the major leagues in slugging, finished second in the AL in adjusted on-base plus slugging percentage (OPS+, 164) and total bases (344) and placed third in RBI and on-base plus slugging (OPS, .987).
 He was unanimously chosen as the AL Rookie of the Year Award and finished sixth overall in the AL Most Valuable Player Award voting.